JustinLove/alchemy_tutor/notes.md

 ### More Stuff
 - x hall of masters translation break
-- vault horizontal
+- x vault horizontal
-  - no items 2x - once may have seen, gone when revisted
-  - items scattered 2x

 ### Grams things
 - has load order note in description

 ### Anvil of Destiny
 - can we add our scenes later so it doesn't go crazy?
+Or fake the chances and fixup later?

 ### Fluid Dynamics